-It may not be criminal in the eyes of the law, but certainly it is only one step from it; for public journals to herald with display headlines, and in high colored sentences, the terrible calamities to follow the com-ing perihelion of the planets.
-One would think that science itself had decided that the two years immediately in the future were destined to be filled with famine, war, fires, plagues and general destruction, wheras all this talk is the sheerest nonsense, in which no man of science would for a mowhich no man of science would for a moment induige.
-It was started by a lingering faith in astrology, and making a startling paragraph, it has gone the rounds of the press, nowhere meeting with the condemnation it deserves.
-It is a discouraging sign when journalists (whose high calling is to teach the people, who look to them for daily mental food) sacrifice the truth to the love of the wonderful and startling.
+It may not be criminal in the eyes of the law, but certainly it is only one step from it for public journals to herald with display headlines, and in high colored sentences, the terrible calamities to follow the coming perihelion of the planets.
+One would think that science itself had decided that the two years immediately in the future were destined to be filled with famine, war, fires, plagues and general destruction, wher-as all this talk is the sheerest nonsense, in which no man of science would for a mo-ment indulge.
+It was started by a lingerment indulge.
+It was started by a lingering faith in astrology, and making a startling paragraph, it has gone the rounds of the

+press, nowhere meeting with the condessnation it deserves.
+It is a discouraging sign

+when journalists (whose high calling is te

+teach the people, who look to them for daily

+mental food) sacrifice the truth to the love

+of the wonderful and startling.

+of the wonderful and startling.

-Singular enough the "spirit messages" of many public mediums are colored by this wide-spread prophecy: It is, however, to be remarked that esstatics and trance speakers in all ages, are prone to follow the example of Jeremiah, and prophesy of war, famine and pestilence.
-It is the easiest of all methods of gaining attention, and as no all methods of gaining attention, and as no one can successfully dispute that the fu-ture may not verify, the prophet gains note, and is regarded with a kind of undefined awe.
-Such prophecies have been made since the advent of Modern Spiritualism, and we have yet to see their fulfiliment.
-I do not refer to such prophecies as are made calmly, relating to the continuous order of events, many of which have been fulfilled to the letter.
+Singular enough the "SPIRIT MESSAGES"

+of many public mediums are colored by

+this wide-spread prophecy.
+It is, however. to be remarked that scatatics and trance speakers in all ages, are prone to follow thee example of Jeremiah, and prophesy of war, famine and pestilence.
+It is the easiest of all methods of gaining attention, and as no one can successfully dispute that the future may not verify, the prophet gains note, and is regarded with a kind of undefined awe.
+Such prophecies have been made since the advent of Modern Spiritualism, and we have yet to see their fulfillment.
+1 do not refer to such prophecies as are made calmly, relating to the continuous order of events, many of which have been fulfilled to the letter.
 There is no doubt of the ability of certain intelligences being able to foresee the future.
 I more especially allude to what may be called "blood and thunder" prophecies, which are so constantly put forth.